Tafara-N/alx-react/0x03-React_component/README.md

 GitHub repository: alx-react
 Directory: 0x03-React_component
-File: task_5/dashboard/src/Notifications/NotificationItem.js
+File: `task_5/dashboard/src/Notifications/NotificationItem.js`

-10. Make your own pure component mandatory
+### 10. Make your own pure component

-In task_5/dashboard/src/Notifications/Notifications.js:
+**In `task_5/dashboard/src/Notifications/Notifications.js`**:

-Modify the file so it only updates itself when the new property listNotifications has a longer list of elements than the previously
+- Modify the file so it only updates itself when the new property `listNotifications` has a longer list of elements than the previously
-You must implement the function shouldComponentUpdate to add this performance optimization
+- You must implement the function `shouldComponentUpdate` to add this performance optimization

 Repo:
 GitHub repository: alx-react
 Directory: 0x03-React_component
-File: task_5/dashboard/src/Notifications/Notifications.js
+File: `task_5/dashboard/src/Notifications/Notifications.js`

 ### 11. Add a test